willcpope/galaxys_edge_experience_analysis/README.md

 Star Wars is one of the highest-grossing media franchises of all time.
 Star Wars: Galaxy's Edge is one of the most ambitous and immersive experiences ever created and the largest themed areas at Disney Parks.
 It opened at Disneyland in Anaheim, California on May 31, 2019 and Hollywood Studios at Walt Disney World in Orlando, Florida on August 29, 2019.
 Each of these 2 themed areas cost an estimated $1 billion and feature over 14 acres of attractions, shops, and restaurants.

-## Methods
+## Technology & Methods
+### Natural Language Processing
+### K-Means Clustering
+### Correlation

 Customer feedback analysis is the most widespread application of sentiment analysis.
-Direct customer feedback is gold for businesses, especially startups.
 Accurate audience targeting is essential for the success of any type of business.
 Well-made sentiment analysis algorithms can capture the core market sentiment towards a product.
 You can also extend this use case for smaller sub-sections. eg. analyzing product reviews on your amazon store.
 The more customer-driven a company is, the better sentiment analysis can be of service.

 Brand monitoring is another great use-case for Sentiment analysis.
 Companies can use sentiment analysis to check the social media sentiment of their audience.
 KFC is a perfect example of a business that uses sentiment analysis to track, build, and enhance its brand.
 KFC’s social media campaigns are a great contributing factor to its success.
 KFC tailors its marketing campaigns to appeal to the young crowd and to be “present” in social media.
 Tools like Brandwatch can tell you if something negative about your brand is going viral.
 Other brands that use social media to promote a positive brand sentiment include Amazon, Netflix, and Dominoes.

 ## Data Type
 There are 2 types of data: operational data and experience data.
 For this analysis, I used experience data.